chaoss/wg-package-metadata/docs/attribute_analysis/drafts/status_analysis.md

 ### Ruby Ecosystem - RubyGems

-**Status Information Available**: Version yanking via CLI and API; 2024 policy restricts yanking for gems over 100k downloads or older than 30 days
+**Status Information Available**: Version yanking via CLI and API write endpoint, but yanked status is not exposed in read APIs; 2024 policy restricts yanking for gems over 100k downloads or older than 30 days

+**Notes**: The RubyGems API provides a `DELETE /api/v1/gems/yank` endpoint to yank versions, but the versions read API (`/api/v1/versions/{name}.json`) does not include a `yanked` field.
+Yanked versions are omitted from version listings but can still be installed if the exact version is specified (e.g., in a Gemfile.lock).
+This matches Cargo/PyPI behavior but without exposing the yanked status, making it impossible to distinguish "never existed" from "was yanked" via the API.

 **References**:
 - [RubyGems API](https://guides.rubygems.org/rubygems-org-api/)